Green-AI-Hub-Mittelstand/TwinFicient/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU General Public Licence V3.
 See `LICENSE.txt` for more information.

 Check third party licenses in the following java projects: